-- Hand hygiene before and after accessing the central line. - After hand hygiene, wear gloves before using the catheter to draw bloods of give medications. - Scrubbing the "hub" thoroughly (10 seconds) with Chlorhexidine or alcohol before accessing. - Carefully handling medications and fluids given through the catheter. - Change the central line dressing utilizing a central line dressing kit weekly or when the dressing becomes wet or soiled or starts to lift.
+- Hand hygiene before and after accessing the central line. - After hand hygiene, wear gloves before using the catheter to draw bloods or give medications. - Scrub the "hub" thoroughly (10 seconds) with Chlorhexidine or alcohol before accessing. - Carefully handle medications and fluids given through the catheter. - Change the central line dressing utilizing a central line dressing 39 weekly or when the dressing becomes wet or soiled or starts to lift.